-During the first week of consuming acacia gum, a first timer may experience some unpleasant feeling in the mouth, diarrhea, bloating, cramps, gas, constipation, and mild nausea (23).
+During the first week of consuming acacia gum, a first-timer may experience some unpleasant feelings in the mouth, diarrhea, bloating, cramps, gas, constipation, and mild nausea (23).

 It may cause complications if it interacts with other medications.
-It is recommended to consult a physician before taking acacia gum supplements when on medication, especially high cholesterol or respiratory-related.
+Consult a physician before taking acacia gum supplements when on medication, especially high cholesterol or respiratory-related drugs.

-For pregnant women, acacia gum intake may impact negatively on iron absorption in the body.
+For pregnant women, acacia gum intake may negatively impact iron absorption in the body.
 Before using acacia gum or any product that has it listed as one of the ingredients, it is advisable to consult with a physician.

 How to use

 Talk to your doctor if you should take acacia with your current specific medications.
-Acacia gum has no specific way of use.
-Its use is mostly determined by age, and different health conditions, etc…
+Acacia gum has no specific way of dosage.
+Its dosage is mostly determined by age, and different health conditions, etc…

 Where To Buy Acacia Fiber?